hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### Shutdown on Success

-So shutdown-on-failure policy cancels tasks if one of them fails, while a _shutdown-on-success_ policy cancels tasks if one succeeds.
+A shutdown-on-failure policy cancels tasks if one of them fails, while a _shutdown-on-success_ policy cancels tasks if one succeeds.
 The latter is useful to prevent unnecessary work once a successful result is obtained.

-Let's see what a shutdown-on-success implementation would look like in that case:
+Let's see what a shutdown-on-success implementation would look like:

 ```java
 public record DrinkOrder(Guest guest, Drink drink) {}